matiaslindgren/ghht/README.md

 ### Git commits

-Create an empty directory and fill it with some commits:
+Create an empty directory (or use an existing git repo) and fill it with some commits:
 ```bash
 mkdir commit-sink
 python3 -m ghht "hello."
 2015 --pad-left 8 --git-repo ./commit-sink
 ```
-Then create a repository on GitHub and push `commit-sink` there.
+Then push `commit-sink` to a repository on GitHub.

 ### ASCII output